 McGregor Rock off Bream Tail sits in 27m of water, rising within 11m of the surface, and is an ideal spot for spear fishing and crayfish.

-Dive or dredge for handfuls of mouth-watering scallops, or head just five kilometres up the beach to the river mouth for mussels and oysters.
+Dive for mouth-watering scallops, or head just five kilometres up the beach to the river mouth for mussels and oysters.
 Please make sure you're up to date on local fishing rules.
 Ask at reception for a brochure or download the free app by texting ‘APP’ to 9889.